Souradeep-47/hcp-targeting/README.md

 ## Usage Guide

 1.  **Upload Your Data**: Click the "Upload Weekly Claims CSV" button and select your IQVIA claims data file.
 The dashboard will automatically process the file and display the HCP cards.
-2.  **Filter Your View**: Use the dropdown menus in the "Filters & Settings" card to narrow down the HCPs by Therapy Area, Company, or Product.
+2.  **Filter Your View**: Use the dropdown menus in the "Filters & Settings" card to narrow down the AI generated insights by Therapy Area, Company, or Product.
 3.  **Analyze HCP Cards**: Each card provides a quick summary of an HCP's activity.
 Review the KPIs to understand their practice better.
 4.  **Get AI-Powered Insights**: Click the "Rep Plan & Details" button on any HCP card.
 This will open a full-screen pop-up with:
     -   A detailed **Snapshot** of the HCP's practice.